ros2/design/articles/020_ros_with_dds.md

 This is something that ROS has never had, besides a few basic descriptions in a wiki and a reference implementation.
 Additionally, this type of specification would need to be created anyway if a new middleware were to be built from existing libraries.

-The draw back of using an end-to-end middleware is that ROS must work within that existing design.
+The drawback of using an end-to-end middleware is that ROS must work within that existing design.
 If the design did not target a relevant use case or is not flexible, it might be necessary to work around the design.
-On some level, adopting an end-to-end middleware includes the philosophy and culture of that middleware, which should not be taken lightly.
+On some level, adopting an end-to-end middleware includes adopting the philosophy and culture of that middleware, which should not be taken lightly.

 ## What is DDS

 DDS provides a publish-subscribe transport which is very similar to ROS's publish-subscribe transport.
 DDS uses the "Interface Description Language (IDL)" as defined by the [Object Management Group (OMG)](http://www.omg.org/) for message definition and serialization.
-DDS does not yet provide a request-response style transport, which would be like ROS's service system, but a draft for that style of transport is being reviewed and hopefully adopted in 2015 (called [DDS-RPC](http://www.omg.org/spec/DDS-RPC/)).
+DDS has a request-response style transport, which would be like ROS's service system, in beta 2 as of June 2016 (called [DDS-RPC](http://www.omg.org/spec/DDS-RPC/)).

 The default discovery system provided by DDS, which is required to use DDS's publish-subscribe transport, is a distributed discovery system.
 This allows any two DDS programs to communicate without the need for a tool like the ROS master.